Hamidreza-Ramezani/hamidreza-ramezani.github.io/_pages/about.md

 <p> My research focused on high-performance computing and its application to genome analysis.
 Specifically, I explored approaches to accelerate DNA sequence alignment by leveraging available and emerging technologies such as Processing-in-Memory (PIM).
 Other areas of interest include distributed systems, federated learning, performance analysis, and edge computing.</p>

-<p style="color:red; font-weight:bold;">🌟 Actively Seeking Opportunities</p>
+<p style="color:red; font-weight:bold;">🌟 Actively Seeking Opportunities:
  *I am currently looking for full-time Software Engineering roles.
-Feel free to reach out if you have opportunities that align with my background!*
+Feel free to reach out if you have opportunities that align with my background!* </p>

 -----